Program Support Supervisor II

 Welcome to the College of Education.
-I provide staff support for the Special Education and Curriculum and Instruction graduate programs as well as the Banks Center for Educational Justice.
+I provide staff support for the Teaching, Learning, and Curriculum and Special Education graduate programs as well as for the Banks Center for Educational Justice.
 I'm also the supervisor for the Academic Support Team that provides staff support for the core College of Ed state-funded graduate programs.
 I also work with the broad group of College faculty who've developed the Education, Equity, and Society certificate program as well as with faculty and staff serving in program/College leadership positions.
-I also serve as a classified staff union steward in the College.
+I also serve as a classified staff union steward in the College and as the SEIU 925 UW North Campus Area Organizing Committee Co-Chair (2019-21).

 I always make my work with students a top priority, and try to be as helpful and resourceful as I can for everyone.
-I’m in 115A Miller (just behind the front desk area) and am the lead administrative/support contact for the Special Education and Curriculum and Instruction programs.
+I’m in 115A Miller (just behind the front desk area) and am the lead administrative/support contact for the Special Education and Teaching, Learning, and Curriculum graduate programs.
 I also used to work in Educational Psychology, and work closely w/folks across all College programs, so don’t hesitate to come to me if you have any questions about just about any College topic or who to go to for x or how to accomplish y – I tend to know just about everyone here in the College!